 “(a) For Transactions other than Commodity Transactions confirmed pursuant to Paragraph (b) below, on or promptly following the Trade Date of a Transaction or pursuant to paragraph (d) below, Party A (the “Confirming Party”) will send to Party B a Confirmation.
 Party B will promptly thereafter confirm the accuracy of, or request the correction of, such Confirmation.
 If any dispute shall arise as to whether an error exists in a Confirmation, the Parties shall in good faith make reasonable efforts to resolve the dispute.
-If Party B fails to accept or dispute the Confirmation in the manner set forth above within two Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the Parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.
+If Party B fails to accept or disputes the Confirmation in the manner set forth above within two Local Business Days after it was effectively sent to Party B, the Confirmation shall be deemed to correctly reflect the Parties’ agreement on the terms of the Transaction referred to therein, absent manifest error.

 (b) For certain mutually selected Commodity Transactions, on or promptly following the Trade Date of such Commodity Transactions the Parties will confirm such Commodity Transactions using the ConfirmLogic Module in accordance with the terms and conditions of the Parties’ contractual agreements with CommodityLogic and such other terms and conditions as agreed between the Parties including those terms and conditions specified in ANNEX A attached hereto.

-(c) The requirement of this Section and elsewhere in this Agreement that the Parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided in Paragraphs (a) or (b) above.”
+(c) The requirement of this Section and elsewhere in this Agreement that the Parties exchange Confirmations shall for all purposes be deemed satisfied by a Confirmation sent and an acknowledgment deemed given as provided in Paragraphs (a) or (b) above.

-(d) To the extent that the Parties agree to confirm any Transaction using the ConfirmLogic Module and such Transaction is classified within the ConfirmLogic Module as “Inquired” then the Confirming Party shall have the right but not the obligation to send a Confirmation to the other Party in accordance with the procedures set forth in Paragraph (a) above and upon the occurrence of the events in this Paragraph (e) and the Confirming Party elects to send a Confirmation in accordance with the procedures set forth in Paragraph (a) above then the Commodity Transaction shall not be confirmed or deemed confirmed using the ConfirmLogic Module unless both Parties subsequently agree to do so in writing.”
+(d) To the extent that the Parties agree to confirm any Transaction using the ConfirmLogic Module and such Transaction is classified within the ConfirmLogic Module as “Inquired” then the Confirming Party shall have the right but not the obligation to send a Confirmation to the other Party in accordance with the procedures set forth in Paragraph (a) above.
+If the Confirming Party elects to send a Confirmation in accordance with the procedures set forth in Paragraph (a) above then such Transaction shall not be confirmed or deemed confirmed using the ConfirmLogic Module unless both Parties subsequently agree to do so in writing.

-(e) To the extent that the Parties agree to confirm any Transaction using the ConfirmLogic Module and either Party does not have access to the ConfirmLogic Module for a period of 48 hours or more during the Pending Period then such Party shall notify the other Party of such unavailability and the Confirming Party shall send a Confirmation to the other Party in accordance with the procedures set forth in Paragraph (a) above and upon the occurrence of the events in this Paragraph (e) the Commodity Transaction shall not be confirmed or deemed confirmed using the ConfirmLogic Module unless both Parties subsequently agree to do so in writing.”
+(e) To the extent that the Parties agree to confirm any Transaction using the ConfirmLogic Module and either Party does not have access to the ConfirmLogic Module for a period of 48 hours or more during the Pending Period then such Party shall notify the other Party of such unavailability and the Confirming Party shall send a Confirmation to the other Party in accordance with the procedures set forth in Paragraph (a) above and upon the occurrence of the events in this Paragraph (e) the Commodity Transaction referenced in the Confirmation shall not be confirmed or deemed confirmed using the ConfirmLogic Module unless both Parties subsequently agree to do so in writing.”

 2. To the extent applicable, the terms and conditions of ANNEX A, and any exhibits attached thereto, are hereby incorporated into and made a part of the Master Agreement by reference and the relevant terms therein shall be incorporated into each of the Commodity Transactions confirmed through the ConfirmLogic Module.

-3. Terms not otherwise defined in this Agreement shall have the respective meanings set forth for such terms in the contractual agreements of each Party with CommodityLogic or the Master Agreement.
-If there is any discrepancy between the definitions in the contractual agreements of each Party with CommodityLogic and the definitions in the Master Agreement relating to the Commodity Transactions confirmed using the ConfirmLogic Module, then the definitions in the contractual agreements of each Party with CommodityLogic shall prevail.
+3. Terms not otherwise defined in this Agreement shall have the respective meanings set forth for such terms in the contractual agreements of each Party with CommodityLogic and the ConfirmLogic Module or the Master Agreement.
+If there is any discrepancy between the definitions in the contractual agreements of each Party with CommodityLogic and the ConfirmLogic Module and the definitions in the Master Agreement as amended by this Agreement relating to the Commodity Transactions confirmed using the ConfirmLogic Module, then the definitions in the Master Agreement as amended by this Agreement shall prevail.